katherineedgley/disaster-pipeline-app/README.md

 # Disaster Response Pipeline
-A machine learning pipeline for classifying messages into disaster response categories, deployed as a dashboard. \
+A machine learning/NLP pipeline for classifying messages into disaster response categories, deployed as a dashboard. \
-The dashboard looks like this:
+The dashboard looks like this: \
 ![Sample Image](img/sample2.png)

 ## Table of Contents
 [1.
 Installation and Data](#installation-and-data) \